nikela/nikela.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a post-doctoral researcher at the Computer Systems division of the [CSE]() department of [Chalmers University of Technology]() in Sweden.
+I am a post-doctoral researcher at the Computer Systems division of the [CSE](https://www.chalmers.se/en/departments/cse/) department of [Chalmers University of Technology](https://www.chalmers.se) in Göteborg, Sweden.

 My research interests lie in the area of high-performance computing.
 Here is a non-exhaustive list:
 - HPC application acceleration/optimization/deployment/tuning